 Writes all the attributes of the specified open registry key into the registry.

-Flush function returns only when all the data has been written to the registry.
+The RegFlushKey function returns only when all the data for the hive that contains the specified key has been written to the registry store on disk.

 The RegFlushKey function writes out the data for other keys in the hive that have been modified since the last lazy flush or system start.

 After RegFlushKey returns, use RegCloseKey to close the handle to the registry key.

 |Minimum supported client||Windows 2000 Professional [desktop apps only]|

 |Minimum supported server||Windows 2000 Server [desktop apps only]|

 |Header||winreg.h (include Windows.h)|